- BSX Insight

 Why Calves Hurt When Running?

 Although calf pain is normal after an injury, runners frequently complain of calf pain with no previous trauma.
-These cases are similar to many runners, and the key is to identify the problem and fix it.
+These cases are similar to many runners, and the key is to identify and fix the problem.

 Calf pain that is not traumatizing follows a predictable pattern.
 The pain starts while running and gets worse as you continue to run.
 Sometimes, the calf can feel tight enough to stop runners from running.
 Although the pain may subside after running, the calf can feel tighter for several days.
 Symptoms are usually minimal when you’re not running.